Investment Portfolio Framework¶

 Resource Allocation: Primary investment focus past crisis point

-Expected ROI: 6-18 months with compound returns
+Expected ROI: 6-18 months with compound returns (2026 baseline, modeled; paced by absorption capacity rather than a fixed calendar)

 Scaling Investment Examples